Short-haul holiday? Ditch the checked baggage, avoid the bag-drop queues and embrace the art of travelling with light!

 You can also keep the plastic zip bag from previous holidays and pack your toiletries before you go.
 Not only will it save you time at the airport, but it’s good for the environment too.
 Place it within easy reach in your bag to avoid rummaging through your luggage in the security line.

 There are myriad benefits of travelling with hand luggage only, from skipping bag-drop queues to saving money on checked baggage fees.
 Not sold?
 Think about the following.

 Travelling with hand luggage only can save you plenty of time: there’s no need to join a check-in or bag-drop queue on departure and no need to wait for bags at the luggage carousel on arrival.
 Plus, you’ll get to the taxi queue or car hire rental desks before the rest of the passengers you have travelled with.

 Ditching the checked bag means you get to keep your belongings with you at all times, so there’s no need to worry about your luggage turning up in Tenerife while you’re in Lanzarote.
 You can also forget about your bag being damaged in the cargo hold – you know your bag is safely stowed in the cabin above your head or under the seat in front of you.

-Taking hand luggage instead of checked baggage on holiday generally allows you to avoid checked-in baggage charges.
+Taking hand luggage on holiday generally allows you to avoid checked-in baggage charges.
 However, you must always check the weights and costs of individual airlines before you fly.
-For example, if you don’t pre-book your hold baggage with Ryanair, you’re looking at up to £40 for a 20kg case one way (depending on your journey length) or up to £50 if you arrange this at the airport.
+For example, if you don’t pre-book your hold baggage with Ryanair, you’re looking at up to £59.99 for a 20kg case one way (depending on your journey length) or up to £70 if you arrange this post-booking/at the airport.